elastic/kibana/rfcs/text/0009_screenshot_mode_service.md

 # Adoption strategy

+Using this service doesn't mean that anything needs to be replaced or thrown away.
+It's an add on that any plugin or even application can use to add conditionals that previously weren't possible.
-The Reporting Services team should create an few example in a developer example plugin on how to integrate an App with the Screenshot Mode Service.
-From there, the team should work with App teams in a consulting role to establish usage of this service.
+The Reporting Services team should create an example in a developer example plugin on how to build a UI that is aware of Screenshot Mode Service.
+From there, the team would work on updating whichever code that would benefit from this the most, which we know from analyzing debugging logs of a report job.
+The team would work across teams to get it accepted by the owners.

 # How we teach this

-The Reporting Services team can offer statistics in a weekly update about how many Reporting-enabled applications are using this service.
-This will help people remember that it is available.
-If the team can also provide statistics about how many bugs this is fixing, how much time it saves in generating a report, etc, then it will also help people understand why it is important.
+The Reporting Services team will continue to analyze debug logs of reporting jobs to find if there is UI code running during a report job that could be optimized by this service.
+The team would reach out to the code owners and determine if it makes sense to use this service to improve screenshot performance of their code.

 # Further examples